ductm54/reserve-data/README.md

 requests will be aggregate in to a list of token to be listed.
 These can be overwritten as well : if there are two requests listing KNC, the later will overwite the ealier.
-- If a token is marked as internal, it will be required to come with exchange setting( fee, min deposit, exchange precision limit, deposit address) , and metric settings (pwis, targetQty and rebalanceQuadratic)
+- If a token is marked as internal, it will be required to come with exchange setting( fee, min deposit, exchange precision limit, deposit address) , and metric settings (pwis, targetQty).
+Since rebalance quadratic data can be zero value, it is optional.
 - If exchange precision limit (TokenListing.Exchange.Info) is null, It can be queried from exchange and set automatically for the pair (token-ETH).
 If this data is available in the request, it will be prioritize over the exchange queried data.
 - In addition, if the listing contain any Internal token, that token must be available in Smart contract in order to update its indices.
+- For token listing, its active status will be automatically set to true.

 Example: This request will list token OMG and NEO.
 OMG is internal, NEO is external.